 Rotary Option Switch - This is a three-position switch that can be programmed to control various options.
 The "A" position is "on" and the "B" and "C" positions are "off" (see Section 4.1).
-When this switch is programmed to select zones, "A" selects Zone 1, "B" Zone 2, and "C" Zone 3 if applicable (available only with firmware 1.7.0 or later).
+When this switch is programmed to select zones, "A" selects Zone 1, "B" Zone 2, and "C" Zone 3 if applicable.

-Antenna Connector - Connection point for the antenna.
+Antenna Connector - This is the connection point for the antenna.
 Make sure the antenna is tight before using the radio.

 Emergency Switch - This switch or some other option switch can be programmed as an Emergency switch to alert a dispatcher of an emergency condition.
-Refer to Sections 5.10 and 6.10 for more information.
+Refer to Sections 5.9 and 6.9 for more information.
 This switch can also be programmed for other functions.